predicthq/sdk-py/README.md

 ## Installation

-The PredicHQ Python client is distributed as a pip package.
+The PredictHQ Python client is distributed as a pip package.
 You can simply install it by running

 ```Shell
 pip install predicthq